 You've probably heard from other patients that switching from Levothyroxine to Tirosint made all the difference.

 Considering that they are both T4 only thyroid medication, what is the difference between these medications?

 Why do some patients have decreased symptoms, lose more weight and feel better on Tirosint but not on Levothyroxine?

 Is there a difference between this thyroid medication compared to the others?

 It turns out that many patients actually do much better on Tirosint (but not everyone).

 In this article, I am going to discuss who might do better on Tirosint, why most thyroid patients will probably do better on this medication and make a case for switching thyroid medications...

 *Special note: I have no affiliation with the makers of Tirosint or receive payment from them in any way.
 I am simply sharing my experience using this medication in hopes to help others.

 As mentioned previously Tirosint is a T4 only thyroid medication.

-That means that it contains only the T4 thyroid hormone.
+That means that it contains only the T4 thyroid hormone known as thyroxine.